 Values such as justice, fidelity, and morality are very significant in Romani society.
 Such things as courtesy and friendliness are also very important.
 The control of deviants is strictly enforced.
 If a Romani becomes impure by some immoral or unlawful act, he is considered an outcast.
 Also, sexual purity is considered a must for young girls.
 In fact, it must be proven before marriage that the girl has never before been with a man.
 This strict social code is related to their old Hindu caste system which they have kept since their origin.

 What are their beliefs?

-The Middle East Romani are entirely Muslim and they follow the practices and beliefs of the Islamic faith.
+The Middle East Romani are almost entirely Muslim and they follow the practices and beliefs of the Islamic faith.
 However, there are a few who have held on to the traditional beliefs of the Romani.
 For example, they believe that ghosts, lizards, and snakes are capable of harming humans.
 They also believe that men have the power to curse others by giving them the "evil eye," and that some people have the power to heal the sick.